Dog Immune Support Supplement

 Omega-3 Fatty Acids (DHA and EPA)

 Omega-3s play a dual role in immune health.
-They support anti-inflammatory pathways that help prevent chronic low-grade inflammation — the kind that slowly degrades immune function over time.
+They support normal inflammatory balance, which matters for long-term immune resilience.
 They also support cell membrane integrity throughout the body, including immune cells themselves.

 DHA is particularly important for puppies and senior dogs, as it supports both cognitive function and immune development.